kanishka-linux/kawaii-player/README.md

 		$ sub:on (Turn on subtitle if ffmpeg is installed on server)
 		$ sub:off (Turn off subtitles)
-		$ sub:reload (Reload subtitles, if subtitles are not visible even after turning on)
+		$ sub:reload (Reload subtitles, if subtitles are not visible even after turning on.
+It is useful in torrent streaming.)

 		$ torrent:torrent_magnet_or_http_link (for adding torrent to the server, Once torrent info is fetched, it will be available in *History* section of *Torrent*)
 		$ torrent:stop (It will stop the torrent session)